code-greg-42/Orbit-Oasis/README.md

 - **Resource Collection:** Gather materials from the environment.
 - **Building Structures:** Construct buildings to expand your farm and improve your living conditions.
 - **Planting Trees and Vegetation:** Plant trees and other vegetation to enhance your farm and produce resources.
-- **Food Storage:** Food can be gathered from vegetation, fish, or animals, and can be used for additional children or pets.
+- **Food Storage:** Food can be gathered from vegetation, fish, or animals, and can be used for feeding pets.
 - **Trading:** Sell goods and trade with villagers for currency and rare items.
 - **Items:**
   - **Tools:** Various tools for farming, mining, and building (e.g., shovel, axe, pickaxe).